silviacarasel/Event-in-a-Box/README.md

 # 📦 Event-in-a-Box

-An AI event planning agent that generates a complete ops package from a single brief — run-of-show, outreach emails, social posts, budget, venue research, and more.
+An AI event planning agent that generates a complete ops package from a single brief: run-of-show, outreach emails, social posts, budget, venue research, and more.

 Built for [Claude Code](https://docs.anthropic.com/en/docs/claude-code).